ThomasDeStrooper/SEUS_PTGI_HRR_2.2/README.md

 If you have additional questions feel free to report an issue on our [issues](https://github.com/ThomasDeStrooper/SnowCraft-Final-Edition/issues) page or join our [discord](https://discord.gg/w4eFd4WMhZ) community, where you can connect with other users and get support from our team.

-## Resourcepack
+## Resource pack

-SnowCraft uses a custom resourcepack.
+SnowCraft uses a custom resource pack.

 #### How to install the resource pack